RakshithNM/canvas-hit-detection/README.md

-# paint
-Simple paint app
+# Canvas hit detection and dragging